Wilfred/wilfred.github.com/_posts/2014-09-06-comparative-macrology.markdown

 {% endhighlight %}

 sweet.js macros are hygienic and reminiscent of `syntax-case`.
-The hygiene means we can just use a symbol called `tmp` safely.
-By default, it's over-aggressive about variable renaming (which makes the compiled output less readable).
+The hygiene again means we can just use a symbol called `tmp` safely.
+By default, it's over-aggressive about variable renaming, making the compiled output less readable.
 This is rarely an issue in practice as it supports source maps and has a `--readable-names` flag for ES5 implementations.

 When using `--readable-names`, sweet.js produces impressively readable code.
-In the expansion of `swap` example, our variable `tmp` is not renamed unless the surrounding code defines a `tmp` variable.
-This is nicer than explicitly calling `gensym`, as that will always give us a random symbol name.
-It even preserves some comments in our macro template.
+In the expansion of `swap` example, our variable `tmp` is not renamed unless the surrounding code defines a `tmp` variable!
+This is nicer than explicitly calling `gensym`, as that will always give us a random symbol name. sweet.js even preserves some comments in our macro template.

-sweet.js also explicitly supports breaking hygiene, and the documentation includes examples. `eachIt` is written with `case`, which is very similar to Scheme's `syntax-case`.
+sweet.js also explicitly supports breaking hygiene, and the documentation helpfully includes examples. `eachIt` is written with `case`, which is very similar to Scheme's `syntax-case`.

 {% highlight js %}